 Residents of Portland, Oregon can get free trees for their yard through the city’s Urban Forestry program.
 Each Portland address is eligible to receive two free trees which must be planted on private property within city limits.
 The 2023 Yard Tree Giveaway doesn’t open until September, but you can fill out the online interest form here and be notified when registration starts.

 5. Adopt free trees in Austin, Texas.

 The NeighborWoods program is a partnership between the City of Austin Community Tree Preservation Division and the local nonprofit TreeFolks.
 This organization provides free trees to city residents and Austin Energy electricity customers.
 Between October and March each year, the TreeFolks NeighborWoods program gives away 5,000 free trees on a first-come, first-served basis during tree adoption events.
 Check out the upcoming event dates here, as well as who qualifies for a free tree.
+(2023 season is closed)

 6. Register for a free native tree in Arlington, Virginia

 If you live in Arlington, Virginia, you can get one of 500 free young native trees in October 2023.
 The annual Tree Distribution Program is run by the Arlington County Department of Parks and Recreation, which provides one free tree per residential property.
 You can register starting Sept.
 5, 2023.
 Visit the county’s website for details.

 7. Plant a free tree in your yard or street front in Los Angeles.